 Q: Who are the Providers?
+Q: What about the internet?

 A: To preserve the rural nature of Stagebridge, all utilities are underground.
 Stagebridge has installed electric and telephone underground utilities to the lot boundary for Lot 1 through 10.
 Lot 11 to 13 access these utilities from the turning circle at the end of Stagebridge Trail.
 The cost of providing electrical utilities from the lot boundary to the home via underground conduit would be part of the home construction budget.
 There is a small additional charge for telephone hookup to the home.
-The provider and cost of internet service has not been finalized.
 Electrical service is by Central Virginia Electrical Cooperative, telephone is by Verizon.
+Currently you have the option of satellite or dial up internet service.
+Shortly power line internet (the connection runs through the existing power lines) is to be provided by CVEC.